 Based in Nigeria, 360nobs.com can proudly work in many parts of the world because of the social media.
-“It has given us and others the opportunity to see you for who you are and tell your story your own way.
+“It has given us and others the opportunity to see you for who you are, and tell your story your own way.
 Personal style is now more than corporate style.”– Noble Chibuzor, Founder & Chief Marketing Officer.

-Five years after starting her online company, the New York based Ghanaian-German Kukua Odoi who is the Founder & CEO of African Print in Fashion.
-Using various social media platforms as a primary means of contact with designers and clients, her business has experienced groundbreaking changes.
-The diaspora and the continent are evidently already connected.
-There are extensive exchanges and engagements happening between both worlds for the benefit of the continent in general primarily in terms of economic development.
-A good example is the online money transfer platform “Wari” based in Dakar Senegal.
+The New York based Ghanaian-German Kukua Odoi is the Founder & CEO of African Print in Fashion.
+Using various social media platforms as a primary means of contact between designers and clients on different continents, her business has experienced groundbreaking changes in just five years.
+It is evident that the diaspora and the African continent are already well connected, as there are extensive exchanges and engagements happening between both worlds for the benefit of the continent, primarily in terms of economic development.
+A good example of this economic boost is the online money transfer platform known as “Wari” based in Dakar Senegal.
 It was created in 2008 with only 2 employees.
 Today it records a workforce of about 300 employees across Africa.
 Wari is currently in partnership with 152 African banks.
 The platform scores transactions worth one million dollars per day and 5 billion dollars annually.
-This is possible thanks to the increased level of digital interconnectivity on the
+It is obvious that Wari owes its success to the increased level of digital interconnectivity on the

 continent.
 Moreover, people prefer to establish networks through social media first before engaging in personal contact.
 Through Instagram and WhatsApp everyone with a phone can instantly tell a story and share their experiences with the entire world.
 It is easier and faster!
 Also, there is an increased diversity in the voices sharing their stories and insights.
 Most importantly, “…it gives consumers the opportunity to engage with the producers directly.
 I think the digital phase on the continent has been very beneficial to established entrepreneurs and new designers a like.”-Kukua Odoi.